Owethu-Sityata/cisco-data-science-python/README.md

 # My Cisco Data Science Projects

-This repo contains my practical work from the **Cisco Data Science Essentials** course.
+This repo contains my practical work from the **Cisco Data Science Essentials with Python** course.
 Each folder holds exercises for different skills.

 ## What’s Here